kurokida/PsychWebTool/docs/index.md

 PsychWebTool (PWT) is a JavaScript library for behavioral experimets.
 The PWT can be used free of charge for both online and offline experiments in a modern web browser.

-The consept of the library resembles that of [jsPsych](http://www.jspsych.org/) but the programing style is quite diffrent.
-As a result, the advantage of the PWT is also diffrent from that of the jsPsych.
-For example, PWT can easily present a stimulus which have not been used often in web-based experiments like a moving circle.
+The consept of the library resembles that of [jsPsych](http://www.jspsych.org/) (de Leeuw, 2015) but the programing style is quite diffrent from it.
+The PWT enables the user to write code more intuitively.

 If you interested in core technologies which PsychWebTool is based on, please refer to [keywords: async, await, and promise](keywords.md).